chargebyte/chargebyte-docs/docs/source/hardware.rst

 ^^^^^^^^^^^^^^^

 .. figure:: _static/images/wiring_emergency_in.svg
    :width: 1000pt

-    Figure: Wiring overview for the emergency input
+   Wiring overview for the Emergency Input

 This wiring diagram shows an overview of connecting the emergeny input to the Charge Control Y: